renn0xtek9/backup_to_harddrive/backup_to_harddrive/USECASES.md

    with sudo apt-get install rsync"` shall appear
   * And then no rsync command shall be issue
   * And then backup timestamp shall not be updated
+  * And then the execution shall return 1
 * When the user issue `backup_to_harddrive --switch-on`
   * Then a warning message "Rsync not found in path !
 Consider installing rsync with sudo apt-get install rsync"` shall appear